 Perast has some of the most beautiful views of the Bay of Kotor.
 The combination of its boardwalk along the waterfront, historic landmarks, and mountainous backdrop makes for a perfect spot for photography and relaxation.

-After the boat tour, enjoy a meal and a cocktail at one of the many restaurants along the water, where you can enjoy the sunset and the laid-back vibes.
+After the boat tour, enjoy a meal and a cocktail at one of the many restaurants along the water and watch the sunset.
+I absolutely loved the laid-back vibes here.

 Day 4-5: Tivat